 - What are the core lectures like?
 Are they a good preparation for the boards?
 Do residents have the opportunity to attend lectures?

 Lectures cover all the basics, in addition to special areas of expertise* given by leaders in the field.
 These are also designed to be preparatory for the Boards (WPIC has very high pass rate, over 90% in the last seven years).
 The curriculum allows weekly protected time of three hours for regular classes, (Thursdays 2:00pm-5:00pm), 1 hour for a Facility Wide Journal Club, 1-2 hours of case conferences, and 1 ½ hours for Grand Rounds.

 - Accessibility to the Chairman?
 Training Directors?

-The Chairman attends monthly meetings with residents and is involved in case conferences and lectures, and is available at all times for individual discussions regarding developing academic careers.
+The Chairman attends regular meetings with residents and is involved in case conferences and lectures, and is available at all times for individual discussions regarding developing academic careers.